peterloes/Light_Barrier/README.md

 A standalone Platform for Animal Observation and Manipulation.

-This program is a software module for the hardware platform "Light_Barrier_2015_3" with two Light_Barriers.
+This program is a software module for the hardware platform "Light_Barrier_2015_3" developed for two pairs of lightbarriers.

 Wide Input Voltage Range: 3.3V to 60V

-Example with Receiver Vishay: TSSP58038 and LED Vishay: VSLB3940
+Example with receiver from Vishay: TSSP58038 and LED Vishay: VSLB3940

-Always low Level triggered for wire monitoring(breakage).
+Always low level triggered for wire monitoring(breakage).

 ![My image](https://github.com/peterloes/Light_Barrier/blob/master/Getting_Started_Tutorial/2_Electronic_board.jpg)